texne/proficiency.cs.illinois.edu/index.md

 ### <a name="results" class="anchor"></a> Receiving Your Results

-For the CS 124 and 128 exams are entirely autograded, so you will find out immediately whether you passed.
+The CS 124 and 128 exams are entirely autograded, so you will find out immediately whether you passed.
 Some of the other exams include some manually-graded questions, so it may take several days before your exam is graded.
 In